JehhFeitosa/JehhFeitosa/README.md

 **I work with**

-- Today I'm a Software Developer with a focus on Java, work too TOPAZ, PLSQL and Postman.
+- Today I'm a Software Developer with a focus on Java, work also with TOPAZ, PLSQL and Postman.

 </br>